gawadx1/100-days-building-ai-products/README.md

 ### Day 34 — Multimodal AI: Vision Models

-استخدم GPT-4V أو Claude Vision لتحليل الصور ووصفها وسؤالها.
+Use GPT-4V or Claude Vision to analyze images, describe them, and answer questions about them.

 **`Vision` · `Multimodal`**